 - Fine forceps or a camel-hair brush - for picking up small specimens without damaging them.

-- Specimens tubes – To collect specimens for later identification.
+- Specimens tubes – To collect specimens for closer examination (either alive or preserved).
 Plastic tubes with screw tops do not break or spill alcohol.

-Although they can be found all year, woodlice are considerably easier to find in autumn and spring, when conditions are damp, but mild.
+Although they can be found all year, woodlice (millipedes and centipedes) are considerably easier to find in autumn and spring, when conditions are damp, but mild.
 During or immediately after heavy frosts is also a good time for the normally elusive soil dwelling Pygmy Woodlice.